wintercms/winter/README.md

 ### Code of Conduct

-In order to ensure that the October CMS community is welcoming to all, please review and abide by the [Code of Conduct](CODE_OF_CONDUCT.md).
+In order to ensure that the Winter CMS community is welcoming to all, please review and abide by the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License

-The October CMS platform is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Winter CMS platform is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Security Vulnerabilities

-Please review [our security policy](https://github.com/octobercms/october/security/policy) on how to report security vulnerabilities.
+Please review [our security policy](https://github.com/wintercms/winter/security/policy) on how to report security vulnerabilities.